thewca/wca-live/docs.md

 ## Concept

-On the top level, what WCA Live does is:
+On a top level, what WCA Live does is:
 - import competition WCIF
-- let's the user work on it by adding/modifying round results
+- let the user work on it by adding/modifying round results
 - save WCIF back

 Additionally it provides a public interface for viewing competitions and results.